Save £150 on 2026/27 Programmes with our Early Bird offer

-Co-Led by Jesse Leroy Smith and Kate Jones, accompanied by an array of art professionals, AGORA is held over four dynamic weekend sessions - culminating with a major group exhibition.
+Co-Led by artist Jesse Leroy Smith and curator Kate Jones, accompanied by an array of respected artists and art professionals, the AGORA Programme is held over four dynamic weekend sessions in Cornwall, Brighton and Bristol - culminating with a major group exhibition.

-Held in Newlyn, Brighton and Bristol, a maximum of 26 participating artists will benefit from the following initiatives:
+The peer group of a maximum of 30 participating artists will benefit from the following initiatives:

 Gatherings